ava-labs/avalanche-docs/docs/nodes/run/with-installer/preparing-your-environment.md

 :::note

-HW requirements shall scale with the amount of AVAX staked on the node and/or network activity.
+Hardware requirements shall scale with the amount of AVAX staked on the node and/or network activity.
 Nodes with big stakes (100k+ AVAX) will need more powerful machines than listed, and will use more bandwidth as well.